mantidproject/mantid/docs/source/release/v4.2.0/framework.rst

 Algorithms
 ----------
 * :ref:`MaskAngle <algm-MaskAngle>` has an additional option of ``Angle='InPlane'``
+* :ref:`FitIncidentSpectrum <algm-FitIncidentSpectrum>` will fit a curve to an incident spectrum returning the curve and it's first derivative.
 * Whitespace is now ignored anywhere in the string when setting the Filename parameter in :ref:`Load <algm-Load>`.

 Data Objects